 - 100% MANUFACTURER MONEY BACK GUARANTEE - Tarvol Guarantees All of It's Products and Tools for Life!

-- Remove 2x more material with corona tools’ RazorTOOTH saw technology; 18” blade is ideal for cutting branches up to 9-10” in diameter
+- REMOVES 2X MORE MATERIAL: RazorTOOTH saw technology; 18” blade is ideal for cutting branches up to 9-10” in diameter

-- Extreme durability: impulse-hardened teeth and a heat-treated blade make the RS 7510S a tool that lasts season after season
+- EXTREME DURABILITY: Impulse-hardened teeth and a heat-treated blade make it last season after season